1979 Triumph Bonneville

 , of course the new system had problems.

-Mechanically, there was virtually no difference between the T140E & the new-for-'79 T140D Bonneville Special, again it was mostly an appearance package.
+Mechanically, there was virtually no difference between the T140E & the new-for-'79 T140D Bonneville Special (other than the T140D's 2-int-1 exhaust), again it was mostly an appearance package.
 Both shared the same "E" engine, mandated by US Smog Regs.
 Other than Allen screws to replace Phillips on the outer covers, nothing really changed with the engines, with two notable exceptions.
 First, a new negative-ground electrical system was installed for the first time with a new 3-phase alternator.
 Then, the T140D got a slick new 2-in-1 header that was unique to the model & quite nice.
 Work was done to the shift mechanism to make neutral easier to find & to install a US-mandated Neutral Warning Lamp.
 Last year's Velgia gauges returned sporatically, with Meriden logos on their faces.
 Although some units got through with Smiths gauges, presumably when Meriden paid its bill.T140D DETAILS